OkanLimitless/my-ocr-service/README.md

 The handler also accepts `base64` plus an optional `suffix` field.

+The container auto-starts the serverless loop on import.
+Set `RUNPOD_DISABLE_SERVERLESS=1` when running locally to bypass the loop (for unit tests or manual invocations).

 ### Local FastAPI testing

 To run the HTTP API locally: